Subhadip05Santra/h4b_telemedevin/README.md

 ## Overview

-Welcome to the Next Firebase GenKit Telemedicine App!
+Welcome to the Next-Firebase-GenKit Telemedicine App!
 This application leverages the power of Firebase for backend services and includes an AI bot based on the Quen2:0.5b model, powered by Ollama.
 The app provides quick and efficient healthcare support by offering initial diagnoses through the AI bot and connecting users with healthcare professionals for critical cases.

 ## Features